 - Neti-pots, which rinse your nose and sinuses, are a useful sinus infection remedy.

 You might also try acupressure.
 Link the fingers of both hands together, forming the shape of a cup, and cradle the back of your head where your skull meets your neck.
 Extend your thumb as far as the dips on either side of your spine.
 With your thumbs, massage the area in small circles for about five seconds.

 You can try over-the-counter nasal decongestants, antihistamines, and nasal corticosteroids to relieve pressure and shrink the swelling in your nasal tissues and sinuses.

 You usually take antibiotics for sinus infection anywhere from three to 28 days.
 But if you take antibiotics too often, they may become less effective for you.

-When standard antibiotics don’t work, your doctor may need to take a culture to see whether the problem is actually a fungus, which needs a different medication.
+When standard antibiotics don’t work, your doctor may take a culture to see whether the problem is a fungus, which needs a different medication.
 Some fungal infections penetrate the bone.

-Some people may need surgery to remove nasal polyps, open up closed passages, or fix deviations in the septum.
+Some people may need surgery to remove nasal polyps, open closed passages, or fix deviations in their septum.